FaRodrigues/AmbiLog/README.md

 **AmbiLog** is a software developed in collaboration with Inmetro researcher Marcelo de Cicco.
 This tool focuses on the detection and storage of environmental variables such as temperature (TCA and TCB) and relative humidity (RHA and RHB) at the Inmetro Interferometry Laboratory (Laint), which is the laboratory responsible for UTC (INXE).

-The laboratory environmental variables are continuously monitored in a graphical interface with a sliding window style.
-Environmental data are stored in XML files with structured nodes for each measurement.
-Each MJD has its own XML data file named YYDOY, and each node in the XML file contains a timestamp for the respective node measurements (See folder varamblog).
+The environmental variables of the laboratory are continuously monitored in a graphical interface with a sliding window style.
+Environmental data is stored in XML files with structured nodes for each measurement.
+Each MJD has its own XML data file named with the YYDOY naming convention, and each node in the XML file contains a date and timestamp for the respective node measurements (see varamblog folder).

 Data are collected almost simultaneously for both internal and external variables.
 The XML nodes are initially stored in stream mode in the computer's memory and, after a certain (programmable) number of measurements; the software saves the XML file with a naming convention that allows identification of the saved data.